 Glyndwr University, Wrexham has opted into the TEF and received a Silver award.

-Our specialised Accounting and Finance degree aims to improve employability by concentrating on the practical applications of accounting and finance theories.
+Our Accounting and Finance degree concentrates on the practical applications of accounting and finance theories, boosting your employability by developing you as a business-ready graduate.

 YEAR 1 (FOUNDATION YEAR)